vapor/docs/2.0/docs/general/folder-structure.md

 ## Controllers

-The `Controllers` folder is a recommendation of where you can put your route controllers, following the MVC pattern.
+The `Controllers` folder is a recommendation of where you can put your route controllers.

 ```
 .